 Footwear provides much more value when they can work for a few activities, instead of being overly specialized.
 While we like super-specialized shoes for the most demanding adventures, most of the time, we just want a shoe that will keep up regardless of what we decide to do.

-A significant reason we awarded the Astral TR1 Junction our Editors' Choice is due to its versatility.
+A significant reason we awarded the Astral TR1 Junction the top honors is due to its versatility.
 Through our testing, it became our go-to shoe for water sports as well as things like running and mountain biking, which speaks to its superb design and performance.
 The Astral Loyak, another high performing paddling shoe, also did well in this metric due to its comfort and super low weight, which made it easy to bring it along on trips.

 For water shoes, versatility means performing well both on land and on the water.
 Good drainage, found on shoes like the NRS Vibe or Astral Loyak makes this easy.
 Those shoes are comfortable and adjustable enough for paddling, but also work great on land, drying quickly and keeping feet happy with plenty of support.